Here is the step by step for how to can marinara sauce. It’s easy, healthy, and delicious, and a great way to make use of a bounty of tomatoes.

 The following instructions are for a canner load full of sauce or 7 quarts.
 If you have more or less tomatoes than that, a general rule of thumb is that approximately 1 pound of tomatoes makes 1 quart jar of sauce.

 Prep the tomatoes

-First, you have to peel your tomatoes.
+- First, unless you are using a food mill, you have to peel your tomatoes.
 My tomatoes are organic, so I didn’t have to worry about any nasty pesticide residue.
-The easiest way to peel tomatoes is to take them from boiling water to an ice bath and then squeeze the guts out of them, as follows.
+The easiest way to peel tomatoes is to take them from boiling water to an ice bath and then squeeze the guts out of them, as follows:

-First, put water on to boil in a large non-reactive stock pot.
-(I prefer stainless steel.)
+- First, put water on to boil in a large non-reactive stock pot.
+(I prefer this stainless steel pot.)
 You don’t need to wash or cut the tomatoes before blanching them.
 In batches, place the tomatoes into the boiling water for about 3 minutes.
 (This time is not engraved in stone – don’t panic if you go over the time by a little bit.)